 Change is constant.
 When you set up your mortgage originally, the interest rates were applicable to the housing market at the time.
 Likewise, the size and term of your mortgage was appropriate to your income and outgoings at that time.
 You had a new home, lots of set-up costs and were just finding your feet on the property ladder.

 So much could have changed since then.
 Maybe you picked up a higher paying job, had to take unpaid leave or extended your family?
-Perhaps you inherited a small fortune or needed to move cities?
+Perhaps you need to finance renovations or extensions to accommodate a growing family?
 Or maybe you have seen an incredible offer from another lender that you simply can’t ignore?

 There are a multitude of circumstances that may have changed, so reviewing your mortgage with the idea of refinancing helps your loan to evolve as you do.